Garden City, New York: History

-Early years
+19th century

 In 1869, Irish-born millionaire Alexander Turney Stewart bought a portion of the lightly populated Hempstead Plains.
 In a letter, Stewart described his intentions for Garden City:

 The central attraction of the new community was the Garden City Hotel.
 It was replaced by a new hotel in 1895, designed by the acclaimed firm of McKim, Mead & White.
 This hotel was destroyed by fire in 1899 and then rebuilt and expanded, before being replaced again in 1983.
 The hotel still stands on the original grounds, as do many nearby Victorian homes.
 Access to Garden City was provided by the Central Railroad of Long Island, another Stewart project which he undertook at the same time.
 This railroad, in conjunction with the Flushing & North Side Railroad, ran from Long Island City through Garden City to Farmingdale (with a spur to the location of the Stewart's brickworks in Bethpage), and then to Babylon.
 It opened in 1873, with a branch to Hempstead.

 Stewart's wife, Cornelia, founded the Cathedral Schools of St. Paul (for boys) and St. Mary (for girls), a Bishop's Residence and the Gothic Cathedral of the Incarnation, which is today the center of the Episcopal Diocese of Long Island, as well as the final resting place of Alexander Turney Stewart and Cornelia Stewart.
 This elaborate memorial was completed in 1885.
 Mrs. Stewart died the following year.
 In 2008, the Cathedral of the Incarnation underwent a multimillion-dollar renovation and rehabilitation project, which was completed in 2012.

 Voters selected Mineola (in the town of North Hempstead) to be the county seat for the new county of Nassau in November 1898 (before Mineola incorporated as a village in 1906 and set its boundaries), winning out over Hicksville and Hempstead.
 The Garden City Company (founded in 1893 by the heirs of Alexander Turney Stewart) donated 4 acre of land for the county buildings just south of the Mineola train station and the present-day Incorporated Village of Mineola, in the Town of Hempstead.
 The land and the buildings have a Mineola postal address but are within the present-day village of Garden City, which did not incorporate, or set its boundaries, until 1919.
 The early village did well due to its proximity to Hempstead, which was at that time the commercial center of Long Island.
 In time, thanks to the railroad and to automobiles, as well, Garden City's population increased.

 In its early years, the press referred to Garden City as "Stewart's Folly" due to the lack of residents that Stewart had envisioned would populate his project.